markhazleton/HttpClientDecoratorPattern/CONTRIBUTING.md

 ## Pull Requests
 Pull Requests are always welcome.

-1. When you edit the code, please run `npm run test` to check the formatting of your code before you `git commit`.
+1. When you edit the code, please build and run the code on your branch before before you `git commit`.
 2. Ensure the PR description clearly describes the problem and solution.
 It should include:
    * The operating system on which you tested.
    * The relevant issue number, if applicable.